collapsinghierarchy/noisytransfer-protocol/README.md

 npm test
 ```

-For the tests you will need a running backend e.g. [noisytransfer back-end](https://github.com/collapsinghierarchy/noisytransfer).
+For the tests you will need a running localhost backend e.g. [noisytransfer back-end](https://github.com/collapsinghierarchy/noisytransfer).

 > APIs are unstable and may change without notice.